zumbalogy/attract/README.md

 better code cleaning and maybe a file for helpers (like one for js/console.log)

-work on screen sizes besides just my own
+work on screen sizes besides just my own, mobile and test other browsers

 more better examples